PeTeRr0/vision-transformer-pytorch/README.md

 Equation (3) applies Layer Norm to the attention output, passes the result through the feed‑forward MLP, and then adds the original attention output back via a residual connection.
 Equation (4) applies a final Layer Norm to the class token’s embedding output from the last encoder block, yielding 𝑦, which serves as the input for the subsequent classification head.
 ![figure3](assets/figure3.png)
-Ensure ViT has 12 layers in base model
+Ensure ViT model has at least 12 layers and 768 hidden size
 ![figure4](assets/figure4.png)

 ## Parameters